vsesham/ActivityTracker/README.md

 **Introduction**

-This assignment is aimed at creating a tidy dataset by using various data analysis, cleaning and merging techniques in R. Steps outlined here are in the order of functions used in run_analysis.R script.
+This project is aimed at creating a tidy dataset by using various data analysis, cleaning and merging techniques in R. Steps outlined here are in the order of functions used in run_analysis.R script.
 The output of this script is a csv file "tidyData.csv".

 1.Reading train and test datasets using read.table() function